SymfonyCasts/symfony7/sfcasts/search-form.md

 Now, head over to the `index()` action in `src/Controller/PartController.php`.
 At the start, create a form with `$this->createForm()` passing `PartSearchType::class` and store it in a variable named `$searchForm`.
-Then, pass `$searchForm` to the template.
+Then, pass it to the template.

-In `templates/part/index.html.twig`, you can render the whole form with `{{ form(searchForm) }}`.
-For now, let's keep the original form so that we could compare them.
+In `templates/part/index.html.twig`, render the whole form with `{{ form(searchForm) }}`.
+For now, let's keep the original so that we can compare them.
 We'll tidy this up later.

 After refreshing your browser, you'll notice two search inputs.
 The new kid on the block has a label, while the old one is label-free.
-Let's sort that out.
+Let's sort that out first.

 ## Hiding the Form Field Label

-Back in `PartSearchType`, for the `query` field, pass `null` as field type and an empty array for options.
-Within it, add `label` option.
+Back in `PartSearchType`, for the `query` field, pass `null` for the type, and an array for options.
+Within it, add the `label` option.
 You can set it to any string that you want to be the label of the field.
 Or, just set it to `false`.
 This instructs Symfony not to render the label at all.

 While we're here, let's polish things up a bit.
 Add the `attr` option for attributes, and inside that, add `placeholder` set to `Search...` to match the legacy form.
 On the next line, `class`.
-I will go copy the CSS classes from the legacy form and paste them here.
+Grab the CSS classes from the original form and paste them here.

 Jump back to your browser and refresh the page.
-It should now be a spitting image of the legacy search field, minus the missing search icon, which we'll take care later.
+It should now be a spitting image of the legacy search field, minus the search icon, which we'll take care of later.

 If you try to submit the form now, you'll notice it uses the POST method, which is the default behavior.
-However, the legacy search form uses GET, which is more fitting for a search feature.
+However, our search form uses GET, which is more fitting for a search feature.

 ## What's Next?

-In the next section, we'll switch the form method from POST to GET and learn how to manage it properly in the controller.
-See you there!
+Next, we'll switch the form method from POST to GET and learn how to manage it properly in the controller.